This post was originally published in March 2023. Updated January 2026 to reflect developments from Google and other search engines.

 You know, it’s been a while since I chatted about SEO here and I get asked a lot how to optimise content for SEO.
-So let’s get into it.
+Let’s get into it.

-So you’ve published some blogs and in the name of getting shit done, you didn’t optimise them.
+So you’ve published some blogs and in the name of getting shit done quickly, you didn’t optimise them.
 Either because you didn’t have time, aren’t sure how, or just didn’t want to. (honestly, no judgement here)

-SEO has been so ingrained in everything I’ve written for the last ten years that I do it without thinking.
+SEO has been so ingrained in everything I’ve written for the last twelve years that I do it without thinking.
 But I’m aware not everyone has that background, so let me help.

 Today I’m going to take you through a bunch of stuff, including: